 This service secures your emails from prying eyes.
 So, unless you're also using a made-up name, don't utilize it to have anonymous communications.
 If you want MailFence to conceal your identity from receivers, don't provide it with any personal information!

 It's slightly more technical than ProtonMail in terms of functionality, but it also gives you more precise control over your experience.
-If you pay for a membership, you'll receive access to extra features like aliases and domains.
+You'll receive access to extra features like aliases and domains if you pay for a membership.

 All of this newfound information may have prompted a number of concerns and doubts in your mind.
 And we're here to help you with everything.
 The next segment will answer all of your queries on how to send anonymous emails.